idaholab/moose/modules/contact/doc/content/source/constraints/ComputeWeightedGapLMMechanicalContact.md

 j'th lagrange multiplier test function, and $g_{n,h}$ is the discretized version of the gap function.

-The `ComputeWeightedGapLMMechanicalContact` object computes the weighted gap.
-It **does not apply** the KKT conditions.
-That is done with the [ApplyPenetrationConstraintLMMechanicalContact.md] object.
-Consequently, the two objects must always be used in conjunction.
+The `ComputeWeightedGapLMMechanicalContact` object computes the weighted gap and applies the KKT conditions.

 !syntax description /Constraints/ComputeWeightedGapLMMechanicalContact